Skip to content Skip to main nav

 The tasks in these modules are challenging and that reflects the nature of the work that we do in the Digital Law Group.
 In real life you would have the opportunity to discuss the issues with your supervisor and other colleagues so you would not be tackling the tasks alone.

-We also appreciate that you will have different levels of experience and knowledge and that some of you will not have studied law – that is not a problem; all of the tasks (whether involving legal issues or not) can be tackled by applying general analysis and critical thinking skills.
-We have included some brief notes on some of the key legal concepts that do come up in the tasks or model answers.
+We also appreciate that you will have different levels of experience and knowledge, and that some of you will not have studied law – that is not a problem; all of the tasks (whether involving legal issues or not) can be tackled by applying general analysis and critical thinking skills.
+We have included some brief notes on some of the key legal concepts that do come up in the tasks or example answers.

 If this sounds interesting to you, then participate in our Virtual Experience: we would love to hear from you.

 This program is self-paced.
-It takes approximately 30-60 mins to complete.
+It takes approximately 5-6 hours to complete.

 Skills Learned: